 (get $20 off w/my referral code)

 OK, so out of the entire Rothy’s lineup, the Point is probably the most stylish look of the bunch, but I opted for the round-toe Flat for my first pair.
 I figured the Point would squeeze my toes or be too tight, so I steered clear.
-Luckily, the Point fits really well and looks great on, so my snap judgment was wrong.
+Luckily, the Point fits really well (once I got the right size) and looks great on, so my snap judgment was wrong.
 I LOVE THIS SHOE!

 As you can see, I opted for the gray zebra which is neutral enough to go with a variety of colors but more interesting than black (what I was gravitating toward).
 The signature heel stripe is red.